fernandezdavid/about-me/README.md

 ## Hi there,

 I'm currently working on [Readsmart](https://readsmart.co) and [The Product Index](https://theproductindex.com).
-Before that, started my own startup with former colleagues in the logistics industry.
+Before that, started my startup with former colleagues in the logistics industry.

 I got into Product Management after realizing that customers care about their problems, not the solution.
 That's when my mind shifted to a *product mindset*.
-I really enjoy understanding exactly what their needs are.
+I enjoy understanding exactly what their needs are.

 During my time as a student, I joined a small startup called [Olapic](https://olapic.com) as a software engineer.
 My role evolved to building and leading *Data Infrastructure*, *Business Intelligence*, and *Analytics Product* teams from the ground up.
 Many of the responsibilities of a Product Manager were in my plate before fully transition to the role, including the strategic direction and tactical delivery of these teams.